syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

 ## Saturation

-Saturation is used to enhances or reduces the intensity and vividness of colors in the image.
-The value of the saturation effect ranges from -1 to 1 and the default value is 0
+Saturation is used to enhance or reduce the intensity and vividness of colors in the image.
+The value of the saturation effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}